Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Conclusion

-Finally, we mention some limitations of the present method, and discuss room for extensions.
-First, although theoretical results for all the ``components'' of our method are available, and the finite-sample performance of our method gives little reason to doubt its validity, we do not provide a formal proof of uniform validity of our approach.
-Given the focus of this paper on finite-sample properties, such a proof is outside the scope of this paper, though clearly of great interest.
-Second, note that unlike \citet{belloni2014high}, we do not give a ``truly'' causal interpretation to the established Granger causalities.
+Note that unlike \citet{belloni2014high}, we do not give a ``truly'' causal interpretation to the established Granger causalities.
 In how far Granger causality is a useful concept to study true causality is (and has long been) open to debate, see for example \citep{eichler2013causal} and the references therein.
-Moreover, though it appears desirable and in line with \citeauthor{granger1969investigating}'s \citeyear{granger1969investigating} original intentions to make the information set as large as possible, it is well known in the literature on graphical models \citep[see][]{eichler2013causal} for causality that considering only the full model is not sufficient for establishing true causal relations from Granger causal ones.
-However, the analysis of the full model is a necessary element for a study of causality in a graphical framework.
+Moreover, though it appears desirable and in line with \citeauthor{granger1969investigating}'s (\citeyear{granger1969investigating}) original intentions to make the information set as large as possible, it is well known in the literature on graphical models \citep[see][]{eichler2013causal} for causality that considering only the full model is not sufficient for establishing true causal relations from Granger causal ones.
+For instance, one-period Granger causality in systems with more than two variables cannot capture indirect causal chains spanning over multiple periods.
+However, the analysis of the full model is a necessary ingredient for any study of causality in a graphical framework.
 It would therefore be an interesting avenue for further research to study how the method proposed here could fit into such a graphical framework.